2013 County Championship: Division Two

 In the first week of August, Leicestershire fell to another innings defeat, this time against top-of-the-division Lancashire.
-The remaining three fixtures of the week—the matches between Worcestershire and Kent, Hampshire and Glamorgan, and Northamptonshire and Gloucestershire—all culminated in rain-affected draws.
+The remaining three fixtures of the week – the matches between Worcestershire and Kent, Hampshire and Glamorgan, and Northamptonshire and Gloucestershire – all culminated in rain-affected draws.
 Northamptonshire took a second consecutive draw two weeks later, in a game against Essex in which the third day's play was lost.
 Four months after their first Championship win of the season, Glamorgan claimed a second victory, an innings win against the struggling Leicestershire.
-The loss of the entire final day's play prevented a result in the match between Kent and Gloucestershire—had play been possible, the latter county would have required a further 92 runs with only one wicket in hand.
+The loss of the entire final day's play prevented a result in the match between Kent and Gloucestershire – had play been possible, the visitors would have required a further 92 runs with only one wicket in hand.
 A fifth win in six games, this time against Worcestershire, gave Lancashire a 34-point lead in the points standings.
 An innings victory inside three days against Glamorgan strengthened Northamptonshire's chances of achieving promotion to Division One.
 Lancashire maintained their healthy lead at the top of the table by defeating Hampshire by 122 runs at Southport, while Leicestershire fell to a fifth consecutive defeat, this time against Worcestershire, whose hopes of promotion were boosted by the result.
 Meanwhile, the match between Gloucestershire and Essex ended in a high-scoring draw.
 At the end of August, Lancashire held a 33-point lead over Northamptonshire.
 Essex and Worcestershire, who were 44 and 45 points, respectively, behind Northamptonshire, were still technically promotion contenders.
 Leicestershire's continuing poor form left them 27 points behind next-to-bottom Kent.